-After months of delays and negotiations between federal and state governments in Germany on the successor to last summer’s popular €9 ticket, sales for the €49 ticket are slated to start April 3rd, while finally coming into effect on May 1st.
+After months of delays and negotiations between federal and state governments in Germany on the successor to last summer’s popular €9 ticket, sales for the €49 ticket started on Monday ahead of the launch of the scheme on May 1st.

-The ticket is available as a subscription through Germany’s various regional public transport associations or through their apps.
-Travellers on higher speed Deutsche Bahn trains, such as the Inter-City Express, will still have to pay full price as normal.
+The ticket is available as a subscription through Germany’s various regional public transport associations or their apps.
+Travellers on higher-speed Deutsche Bahn trains, such as the Inter-City Express, will still have to pay full price as normal.

 But some groups, depending on the federal state, may be able to get the same – or similar – benefits for a reduced price.
 Here’s an overview: